CN-UPB/DeepCoMP/README.md

 * Custom utility function (eg, log)
 * (Proportional fair sharing)
 * (Add UE position and movement to observations; in multi-agent)
-* Larger scenario with more UEs
+* Larger scenario with more UEs: Also, train multi-agent RL on small scenario and test on large scenario - should work
+* Implement heuristics (select best BS; select all BS) and make comparison plots

 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical